 These internships opportunities get exhausted quickly because of the large number of applicants.
 In most cases, the internships are allocated on a first come first served basis to students who meet the requirements.

 To increase your chances of getting a good internship, you must apply as early as possible.
-The earlier you apply the better your chances.
+The earlier you apply, the better your chances.
+Make sure to dedicate some time early in the semester for internship applications.

-If for any reason, your school’s career office cannot help, the internet is the next best place to explore internships for college credits.
+If for any reason, your school’s career office cannot help, the internet is the next best place to find internships that give college credits.
 When searching online, look up internship databases and also check individual company websites to see if they list any opportunities that are relevant to your college course work and which will help you earn college credits.
+Additionally, you can email your school’s career office with a few internships.
+Have the office make sure that the school accepts these credits before you apply to the internship.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for school’s around the US—for FREE!